Thyroid hormone receptor: THRB gene mutation

-TR-βresistance an autosomal dominant disease.
+TR-β resistance is an autosomal dominant disease.
 This means only one copy of the mutated gene on chromosome 3 needs to be inherited in order for an individual to present with this condition.
 THRB mutation directly affects the regulation of the hypothalamic-pituitary-thyroid (HPT) axis.
 In a healthy individual, the TR-β2 expressed in the pituitary gland plays a major role in regulating thyroid-stimulating hormone (TSH) levels through negative feedback.
 TSH stimulates the thyroid to secrete thyroid hormone.
 Once secreted, thyroid hormone acts on these receptors and inhibits transcription of Tshb.
 This feedback inhibition stops further TSH production, inhibiting thyroid hormone secretion downstream.
 When the THRB gene is mutated, the receptors on the pituitary can no longer bind thyroid hormone.
 Due to this, TSH production and secretion is not regulated to the same degree and the thyroid continues to be stimulated.
 The elimination of the negative feedback loop results in the heightened levels of thyroid hormone presented by patients with this condition.